Hierarchical Besov-Laplace priors for spatially inhomogeneous binary classification: Simulation studies

 \subsection{Bivariate experiments}

 Over the unit square $[0,1]^2$, we also consider two scenarios, respectively with: \begin{enumerate} \item A spatially homogeneous true probability response function given by

-where $f_{SN}$ denotes the (bivariate) skew-normal p.d.f.~and $I_2$ is the identity matrix in $\R^{2,2}$.
+where $f_{SN}$ denotes the (bivariate) skew-normal p.d.f.~and $I_2$ is the identity matrix of $\R^{2,2}$.
 See the last panel of Figure \ref{Fig:2D_skn}; \item A spatially inhomogeneous ground truth with a square block component